juju/juju-gui/docs/datasources.rst

 About Charmworld
 -----------------
 Charmworld is a pyramid web application and is `Charm`_ 'd to run on OpenStack.
-Documentation for hacking on Charmworld can be found in it's `working tree`_.
+Documentation for hacking on Charmworld can be found in its `working tree`_.